matteoramazzotti/PathLay/docs/usage.rst

 .. _usage_results_logical:

 ^^^^^^^^^^^^^^^^^^^
-The Logical Section
+The Selectors Section
 ^^^^^^^^^^^^^^^^^^^

-This section in the "Analysis Results" page will be displayed when clicking the "Show Logicals" in the top right corner and allows to perform more sophisticate selections either by IDs or by "Agreement".
+This section contains the main query system of the "PathLay - MAPS" page allowing to perform a more sophisticate three level selection by:
+	* IDs
+	* Agreement between two components
+	* Ontology (Cellular Compartments)

+These selections can be performed by adding a query tag using one of the three selectors and clicking the respective "Add" button.
+Once all the query tags you are interested in are added to the pool on the right, the query can be performed by clicking the "Select" button.
+To reset the interface to its default state simply click the "Reset" button next to it.
+Details on each type of query tag are provided below.

 .. _usage_results_logical_byids: